 It can take a little experimentation to get used to how the cooker works and, in the beginning, you will need to play around with the quantities a little.
 It is one of the few cookers that have a clear on/off switch which I found very useful.
 It easily cooks different types of white rice and will ensure you can have oatmeal ready in the morning, just right for eating.

 On the other hand, no rice cooker is without its quirks or faults.
 So in this price range you have to keep in mind that this cooker can have issues with its reliability, especially after months of heavy use.
 The steamer accessory is a bit tricky to get used to, and can cause overflow.

 It has a tendency to lose its cool and boil over.
 This is a hassle and makes it difficult to clean and detracts from the convenience.
 Unfortunately, if you love brown rice, this cooker is not up to the task.
 The brown rice cycle either does not give you fully cooked rice, or it can burn to the bottom of the pot.

 The final verdict

-The Aroma Housewares ARC-914SBD that will really respect your wallet.
-It is well priced and comes with a good range of features and a good level of performance for a mid-range option.
-It will serve you well if you prefer to cook white rice types, from basmati to jasmine and other cereals like oats.
+The Aroma Housewares ARC-914SBD is a cooker that will respect your wallet.
+It is well-priced and comes with a good range of features and a good level of performance for a mid-range option.
+It will serve you well if you prefer to cook white rice types, from basmati to jasmine, and other cereals like oats.
 But it does not really perform well with brown rice and can throw a tantrum by boiling over if you don’t follow the instructions very carefully.

 If you are fine with a rice cooker that does not handle brown rice well, but performs in all the other ways you need it to.
-This is a good choice, but if you don’t like cleaning and want to be able to rely that you will never have to deal with something that boiled over, this might not be the cooker for you.
+This is a good option, but if you dislike cleaning and want to know that you will never have to deal with something that boils over, this may not be the cooker for you.